Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Baltimore

 Propane vs. Natural Gas vs. Heating Oil: Baltimore Home Heating Fuel Comparison

-Families have a variety of fuels that can be used when it comes to heating.
-Natural Gas is the most popular choice in Baltimore, used by 159,448 or 62% of residents.
-The next most popular primary heating fuel for Baltimore residents is Electricity, used by 82,114 homes (32%).
+Homes have a host of fuels that can be used when it comes to heating.
+Natural Gas is the most common choice in Baltimore, used by 159,448 or 62% of families.
+The next most popular primary heating fuel for Baltimore homeowners is Electricity, used by 82,114 homes (32%).
 The other homes are heated with Heating Oil (3%), Propane (2%), Other (1%), and Solar (0.1%).

 Baltimore Residential Primary Home Heating Fuel (in Number of Households)